Revaz-Goguadze/uml-design-basics6/README.md

 | stringValue      | "pqrmno"                   |
 | objectValue      | null                       |

 Example 21.1.
-Optional parameter with a constant expression as a default value.
+Declaring an optional parameter with a constant expression as a default value.

 ```cs
 public static SimpleClass15 Create(